 Once the field blooms, it is typically in peak bloom for 10-14 days.

-Just to give you an idea of dates, in 2021, Sunny B’s Sunflower Field was open to the public from August 28 through September 6.
-However, make sure to check their Facebook page for current dates for the season as, as stated above, those will vary a bit from year to year.
+Just to give you an idea of dates, Sunny B’s Sunflower Field is typically open from late August through early September.
+However, make sure to check their Facebook page for current dates for the season as, as stated above, those will vary a bit from year to year, and could potentially change due to weather.

 The sunflower field at Sunny B’s is approximately four acres in size and is on a small sloping hill.
 This is located next to a small pond, which really adds a lot of beauty to the spot.
 Make sure to walk to the far side of the pond for great views (and photos) of the sunflower field.